DongMaoACT/conda-python-environment-settings/README.md

 Set the conda virtual python environment as a user environment variable

 ### Instructions
-In the virtual python environment created in annaconda or miniconda, we can only activate your_python_env in cmd or conda cmd, but cannot conveniently switch them to the default environment of the computer.
+In the virtual python environment created in annaconda or miniconda, we can only activate your_python_env in cmd or Anaconda Prompt (Conda), but cannot conveniently switch them to the default environment of the computer.
 We need to specify the path in the PATH variable to make it take effect.
 Therefore, a script is designed to automatically execute this matter, so that we can manage the conda environment for development.

 ### Use